yakovypg/NetArgumentParser/Documentation/ParserGenerationUsingAttributes.md

 }
 ```

-Attributes for mutually exclusive groups are set in a similar manner.
+Attributes for mutually exclusive groups are set in a similar manner using `MutuallyExclusiveOptionGroup` attribute.
 But unlike regular groups, mutually exclusive groups can contain options from different levels of subcommands.
+In addition, one property can have multiple `MutuallyExclusiveOptionGroup` attributes.

 ```cs
 [ParserConfig]